theburningmonk/stream_ext/doc/getting_started.md

     // the input streams
     var stream1   = new StreamController.broadcast().stream;
     var stream2   = new StreamController.broadcast().stream;

     // the merged output stream
     var merged	  = StreamExt.merge(stream1, stream2);

+### combineLatest

+The `StreamExt.combineLastest` merges two streams into one stream by using the selector function whenever one of the streams produces an event.

+The merged stream will complete if:
+* both input streams have completed
+* [closeOnError] flag is set to true and an error is received

+**Dart code**

+    // the input streams
+    var stream1   = new StreamController.broadcast().stream;
+    var stream2   = new StreamController.broadcast().stream;

+    // the merged output stream
+    var merged	  = StreamExt.combineLatest(stream1, stream2, (a, b) => a + b);

 ### delay